stuffedwombat/stuffedwombat.github.io/qa.md

 [back](thinking)

+*@h_a_l_e_x asked:*
+### What are your ways of working specifically on Game Feel (Steve Swink) and Juiciness please!

+I add it like a sprinkle of salt here and there.
+When I started to make games I was really obsessed with these concepts and saw them as integral to my process.
+I used to add screenshake before I even had a gameplay loop.
+This intense focus lead to me becoming quite intuitive with juice, but over time I lost interest in it.
+My focus shifted to more abstract game design stuff.
+I guess I still always try to get the "Game Feel" to a place where whatever I am making is enjoyable to touch and play with, but beyond that I haven't really been thinking about these concepts a whole lot.

+Actually, thinking about it, I had to actively stop myself from focusing so much on juice.
+It was like a compulsion, a kind of automatism, but it slowed down my work.
+Once a protoype is all juiced up, it automatically **feels** cool, no matter wether it actually is.
+It's the whole "investing too much into an early prototype" thing again, where your attachement to your very first attempt is so large that you get lost in the sauce.

+ACTUALLY, this happened to me a lot!
+In the years before shipping qomp, I was in this kind of desperate manic state.
+Always prototyping, always experimenting, only sometimes finishing.
+I would have an Idea, quickly bang out a rough approximation of gameplay and then (here comes the mistake) add some juice to it.
+Then, once the joy of having a cool looking thing on the screen faded, I would be left out of the flow, directionless, vaguely dreading the next steps.
+So why not add some more juice?
+Wouldn't it be fun to code a really smooooth camera system?
+Nobody wants to face the uncertainty of the games larger direction and pacing!

+*someone who's @ I didn't copy properly and whose reply I can't find rn asked:*
+### From what I can gather, you seem like you don't like to dwell on past projects too much (or you get consumed by ideas for new projects).
+Do you think that moving on to the next game would be better for you personally?
+Do you want to work on ML for the forseeable future?"

+Yes, I am very much always moving on from whatever I just did.
+I don't consider Mosa Lina to be finished yet, but I really needed the current break from it.
+Still, I won't be able to move on to the next project until I consider Mosa Lina to be done.
+So yes, I will work on it a bit more.
+But not for too long ;)
+<br><br><br>

 *Geist Traft (@traft25372) asks:*
 ## How did you make the slope collisions for Mosa Lina?
 Because from what I’ve heard good slope collisions in platformers is like finding how to turn lead into gold.